-- 2. The Submitter has an interest in the entire Plan Change, specifically in respect of proposed density, minimum lot sizes, multi-unit development, built form standards and the methodology for future growth areas.

-- 3. The Submitter also has a particular interest in the proposed re-zoning of land south of Mutton Town Road and proposed future growth development area.

-- 4. The Submitter supports:

-- a.
-The introduction of three new zones

-- 5. The Submitter opposes the following:

-- a.
-That the District is not required to give effect to the NPS-UD - b.
+- 2. The Submitter has an interest in the entire Plan Change, specifically in respect of proposed density, minimum lot sizes, multi-unit development and built form standards. - 3.
+The Submitter also has a particular interest in the land along Lowburn Valley Road proposed to be re-zoned Large Lot Residential Precinct 2. - 4.
+The Submitter supports: - a.
+The introduction of zoning in line with the planning standards - 5.
+The Submitter opposes the following: - a.
+That the District is not required to give effect to the NPS-UD

+- b.
 The use of the Low density residential zone rather than the General residential zone - c.
-The proposed 200m2 density/minimum lots size in the medium density zone - d.
-The proposed 500m2 density/minimum lots size in the low density zone - e.
-The proposed density/minimum lots size in the large lot zone - f.
-The removal of the multi-unit development rule from the low density zone - g.
+The proposed 200m density/minimum lots size in the medium density zone - d.
+The proposed 500m density/minimum lots size in the low density zone - e.
+The proposed density/minimum lots size in the large lot zone and precincts, specifically Precinct 2 - f.
+The removal of the multi-unit development rule from the low density zone and large lot zones and precincts - g.
 Objectives and Policies as per the points made in the submission below - h.
 Built form standards as per the submission below - i.
 Methodology behind the management of future growth areas, specifically retaining the underlying zone until a future plan change is adopted.